BD2KGenomics/ga4gh-gemini/README.md

-# GA4GH API Example: gemini database
+# GA4GH API Example: Gemini database

-Here is an example of adopting the GA4GH API to an existing and external project: the Gemini software framework for exploring genome variation.
+Here is an example of adopting the GA4GH API to an existing and external project: the [Gemini]( software framework for exploring genome variation.

 ## Prerequisites